agl-alexglopez/multithreading-with-mazes/README.md

 	for each neighbor in random order

-		if the neighbor is not PREVIOUS and is in bounds
+		if the NEXT is not PREVIOUS and is in bounds

 			select NEXT for consideration